jbobthegreat/hubitat_volumio_integration/README.md

 Known issues:
 - Volumio API sometimes sends multiple push notifications in quick succession, faster than Hubitat can update the device attributes.
 This produces duplicate log entries, but has no other detrimental effects.
-- As of Volumio 3.512, it's not possible to remove entries from Volumio's push notifications.
+- As of Volumio 3.616, it's not possible to remove entries from Volumio's push notifications.
 However, a reboot of the Volumio device will clear the notification list.
 This driver includes an option to re-enroll for push notifications daily at a specified time to work around this.
 - Volumio does not send a notification when playlists are created or deleted.
 In order to get a correct list of Playlists to appear in Current States, use the Refresh command.
-- The Play Track and Set Track commands do not work with Pandora station URI's.
+- Using a URI to a local Volumio playlist with the Play Track or Set Track commands does not work.

 Installation:
 - Add contents of raw volumio_integration_driver.groovy file to custom drivers section in Hubitat
 - Create new virtual device, select Volumio Music Player driver
 - Enter the hostname for your volumio hardware.
 By default this is "volumio.local", but it can be any hostname or IP address.  "http://" or "https://" will be removed if included
-- Choose whether to automatically re-enroll in push notifications nightly and choose a time.
+- Choose whether to automatically re-enroll in push notifications nightly and choose a time (only required if your Volumio device reboots daily).
 By default, this is "No"
-- Save settings to initialize
+- Save settings to initialize.
+Driver will automatically enroll in push notifications when initialized
 - Recommended to disable debug logging and API debug logging unless there is a problem.
 It will make the log huge

+How to find the URI for a track, playlist, or station:
+- The Play Track and Set Track commands both require the URI of the item to be played.
+The URI can be an individual track from any music service, but the commands will also accept playlists/albums from Spotify, YouTube, etc, or Pandora stations
+- For individual tracks, the URI is shown in Current States under the attribute "uri"
+- Other URI's can be accessed using the browse function of the Volumio API.
+Reference https://developers.volumio.com/api/rest-api#browsing
+- 	The quick version
+- 	In a web browser, navigate to http://[volumio-hostname]/api/v1/browse
+- 	This will return something like the following
+- 	[code]
+- 	test
+- 	[/code]

 Misc Notes:
 - If needed for whatever reason, use the Refresh command to perform a manual data update
 - Running the Enable Push Notifications command will manually re-enroll for push notifications.
-This can be run if the Volumio device restarts unexpectedly, rather than waiting for the automatic re-enroll.
+This can be run if the Volumio device restarts unexpectedly, rather than waiting for the automatic re-enroll
 - If either the Hubitat hub or the Volumio device change MAC addresses, re-run the initialize command
   - The initialize command checks the DNI against the Volumio MAC address, enrolls in push notifications, and schedules automatic re-enrollment daily if the preference is set to do so
 - This driver was tested only for local Volumio devices on the same network as the Hubitat hub.
 It may work with remote access devices or over a VPN, but this is untested.